Scientific Research Red Light Therapy

 • ~29.9% wrinkle reduction with amber light

-• Study Type: Randomized, split-face, controlled clinical trial.
+• Study type: Randomized, controlled split-face study.

 4. Jagdeo J, et al. Light-emitting diodes in dermatology: A systematic review.
 J Am Acad Dermatol.
 2018.